 He thinks of ADDIE not as an instructional design methodology but rather as a framework for coaching instructional designers and a project management process for managing learning and e-learning projects.

 According to Gram, many e-learning designers these days are not formally trained in Instructional Design.
 Neither customers nor subject matter experts understand its systemic nature.
 Instructional Design is thought of as instructional “writing” more than the holistic approach at the heart of ADDIE.
-Instructional designers, customer, and subject matter experts are much easier to work with once they understand the broad project process that ADDIE represents.
+Instructional designers, customers, and subject matter experts are much easier to work with once they understand the broad project process that ADDIE represents.

 Gram says that the ADDIE phases are the major processes that need to be managed and measured by most learning functions.
 He sees the integration of ADDIE with Rapid Prototyping as a starting point to design a customized process that can be communicated, executed, measured and repeated with some level of consistency.
 This integration demonstrates Instructional Designers’ continually improving processes, breaking through to better ways of working.